Skip to content

 Read more

+Vermont had 2 human EEE cases (first since 2012) with 86 positive mosquito batches across 16 towns.
 Massachusetts had 5 EEE and 7 WNV human cases with 11 mosquito control districts providing aerial response.
 Rhode Island had 1 EEE and 6 WNV cases.
 Maine had 1 EEE and 2 WNV cases.
 Connecticut had 0 EEE but 9 WNV cases.
-NH and Massachusetts tied for most human EEE, but Massachusetts has vastly superior control infrastructure.
+Several New England states saw EEE re-emerge in 2024, and Massachusetts — with the most human cases — has vastly superior control infrastructure than NH.

 05